Malhun Hatun (Kuruluş: Osman): Background

 Malhun's mother died when she was a young girl.
 She was raised by her father Ömer Bey and saw her brothers fall as martyrs one after the other as she grew up.
 She showed her father that she was nothing less than a son and does everything she can possibly do for him.

+Personality

+Malhun has more of an assertive personality.
+Her fighting skills are on par with many male fighters, and she has the ability to lead a squad in battle.
+She has faced losses but plays an influential role in Kayı Obası and is a constant companion to Osman Bey.